christinakim/christinakim.github.io/_posts/2021-04-11-scaling-laws-for-language-transfer-learning.md

     transform: translateX(-50%);
   }

+  .image-caption {
+    text-align: center;
+    font-size: .8rem;
+  }

 </style>

 ![image](/images/posts/scaling-laws-for-language-transfer/effective_data_transfer_16M_transformer.png)
 {: .imgContainer}
+*Fig 4.
+Comparing performance of a 16M parameter transformer model on Chinese, Spanish, and German* {: .image-caption}

 As seen in the figures above, English to Chinese had a smaller amount of data transferred compared to English to Spanish for the same model size and English to German had the greatest amount of data transferred.
 Pre-trained English text models help most when learning German, followed by Spanish, and finally, Chinese.
 I believe these results reflect the degree of linguistic similarities between English and the non-English  languages.
 English and German are both derived from Proto-Germanic and are linguistically most similar.
 Although the Spanish alphabet shares almost all the same symbols with the English alphabet, it is a Romance language, and Chinese does not share the same alphabet as English.
 Each language has a distinctive shape and distance between fine-tuning and training from scratch.
 For instance, the effective data transfer is not too much greater for Spanish, vs Chinese, at the smallest dataset size, 8000 tokens.
 However, as we increase the dataset size, pre-training continues to help for another order of magnitude until the 100M token dataset size  than the Chinese which converges at 10M token dataset size.